|

 Assistant U.S. Attorney Christopher S. Hess of the U.S. Attorney’s Office in Asheville handled the case involving Peak.

-During one of the transactions Peak arranged, law enforcement stopped and searched Rice’s vehicle, seizing more 11.5 kilograms of methamphetamine, a .40 caliber pistol modified to fully automatic with a machinegun conversion device known as a “Glock switch” and more than $32,683 in cash.
-Investigators later executed search warrants at stash houses and a storage unit used by Rice, recovering kilogram quantities of fentanyl and methamphetamine supplied by the Atlanta-based source, multiple firearms, including high-capacity magazines ammunition, digital scales, drug paraphernalia used for drug distribution, and more than $27,470, the U.S. Attorney’s Office said.
+During one of the transactions Peak set up, law officers who stopped and searched Rice’s vehicle seized more than 11.5 kilograms of methamphetamine, a .40-caliber pistol modified to fully automatic with a machine gun conversion device known as a “Glock switch” and more than $32,683 in cash.
+Investigators later executed search warrants at stash houses and a storage unit used by Rice, recovering kilogram quantities of fentanyl and methamphetamine supplied by the Atlanta-based source, multiple firearms, including high-capacity magazines ammunition, digital scales, drug paraphernalia and more than $27,470 in cash, the U.S. attorney said.